• Skip to primary navigation

 Bacon adds extra flavor to everything it goes on, don't you think?
 My stepson had been talking about some bacon mayo he found once and how amazing it was.
 Well, I had to try it!

 It is SO good and so versatile.
-A smear on a burger, a dip for fresh grilled fish, veggies or mushrooms or fresh bread toasted and spread with bacon flavor...the options are endless!
+A smear on a burger, a dip for fresh grilled fish, veggies or mushrooms or fresh bread toasted and spread with bacon flavor.

-And if you love big, bold flavored dips as much as I do, try my Basil Aioli, Hedgehog Cheeseball With Almonds, Caramelized Onion and Blue Cheese Dip and Peanut Dipping Sauce.
+And if you love big, bold flavored dips as much as I do, try my Basil Aioli, Hedgehog Cheeseball With Almonds, Caramelized Onion and Blue Cheese Dip or the lighter flavored lemon dill aioli.

 If you're here for the vegetarian recipes, Mutabal-Middle Eastern Eggplant Dip is a fantastic savory and vegan dip.